Guides Menu

 What can be done to curb light pollution?

-Guidelines on light pollution covering marine turtles, seabirds, and migratory shorebirds were endorsed by the CMS Parties in 2020.
-Among their recommendations, and particularly useful to cities, the guidelines set forth six principles of best lighting practices (see our Checklist) and call for Environmental Impact Assessments for relevant projects that could result in light pollution.
+International efforts are underway to reduce the impacts of artificial light on wildlife.
+At the last meeting of the Conference of the Parties to the Convention on the Conservation of Migratory Species of Wild Animals (CMS COP13, 2020) Resolution 13.5 “Light Pollution Guidelines for Wildlife” was adopted and guidelines on light pollution covering marine turtles, seabirds, and migratory shorebirds were endorsed.
+Among the recommendations, and particularly useful to cities, the guidelines set forth six principles of best lighting practices (see our Checklist) and call for Environmental Impact Assessments for relevant projects that could result in light pollution.
 These should consider the main sources of light pollution at a certain site, the likely wild species that could be impacted, and facts about proximity to important habitats and migratory pathways for different species.

 Numerous cities have undertaken different approaches to curbing light pollution to protect migratory birds.
 These have mostly relied on creating awareness to facilitate policy changes.
 View our case studies here.